 Grammarly's interface is streamlined and purpose-built.
 You write, and little colored underlines appear beneath potential issues.
 Click on them, and you get suggestions.
 It's intuitive, clean, and doesn't distract from your writing process.
 Their browser extension is particularly slick, working seamlessly across virtually any text field on the web.

 One user on Reddit summed it up perfectly: "Grammarly feels like a tool, ChatGPT feels like a collaborator."
-This collaborative nature can be either a blessing or a curse, depending on your workflow and preferences.
+This collaborative nature has become even more pronounced in 2026, especially with the introduction of voice-to-text integration and multimodal support that lets you paste images or screenshots for context-aware writing assistance.

 The learning curve differs too.
 Most people can figure out Grammarly in minutes, while ChatGPT might take some time to learn how to prompt effectively.
 But once mastered, many users find ChatGPT's versatility worth the initial investment of time.